 PGA Betting Guide for the Presidents Cup

-In addition to the outright team championship, we can bet on the total points scorer, day-by-day results, and, when the matchups are revealed tonight at midnight, individual match contests.
+In addition to the outright team championship, we can bet on the total points scorer, day-by-day results, and, when the matchups are revealed, individual match contests.
 Even without the matchups available yet, we can identify which golfers we'll want to key in on and which ones we'll want to fade or take on head-to-head.